kunukn/mittt/README.md

 // listen to all events
 emitter.on('*', onEvent);

+// fire an event
+emitter.emit('foo');

 // fire an event with payload
 const payload = { a: 'b' };
-emitter.emit('foo', payload);
+emitter.emit('bar', payload);

-// fire an event without payload emitter.emit('bar');
+// fire all unique registered handlers with payload
+// payload is optional
+emitter.emit('*', payload);

-// fire all registered events with payload emitter.emit('*', payload);
+// fire all registered handlers with payload
+// payload is optional
+emitter.emit('**', payload);

 // working with handler references: emitter.on('foo', onEvent); // listen